SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/answers.md

 ###[A] Many formatting issues
 Take a moment to read through the [editing help](//$SITEURL$/editing-help) in the help center.
 Formatting on $SITENAME$ is different than other sites.

+###[A] Same answer posted to multiple questions
+Please don't add [the same answer](link) to multiple questions.
+Answer the best one and flag the rest as duplicates.
+See [Is it acceptable to add a duplicate answer to several questions?](http://meta.stackexchange.com/q/104227/347985)

 ###[A] Duplicate link only
 Please don't post link only answers to other $SITENAME$ questions.
 Instead, vote/flag to close as duplicate, or, if the question is not a duplicate, *tailor the answer to this specific question.*